 Making Your Thesis Available on Research Commons

-A digital copy of your thesis must also be submitted to the University’s digital research repository, Research Commons.
+The final version of your thesis must be submitted in PDF format to the University’s research repository, Research Commons.

 Embargoes on theses

 As freedom to exchange ideas and to publish acquired knowledge are fundamental to the purposes of a university, restrictions on freedom of access to dissertations and theses are acceptable only in limited circumstances.
 Embargoes on access to dissertations and theses, either in part or in full, require the written approval of the Deputy Vice-Chancellor.

 The only grounds under which an embargo of a thesis or dissertation is likely to be approved, and even then for only a limited period, are:

 - If it is pending publication;

 - If it is pending the filing of a patent;

 - To allow for a sponsor of the research to comment;

 - To protect pre-existing commercial secrets of a sponsor;